Meet willamette Riverkeeper’s Staff:

 Michelle Emmons | she/her | Interim executive director and Riverkeeper

-Michelle hails 48 years as a resident of the Willamette Valley basin.
-She graduated from the University of Oregon majoring in Public Relations, and has spent the greater part of her career working in community development and the outdoor industry coordinating non-profit programs and field opportunities for people to connect to nature through outdoor recreation and stewardship experiences.
+Michelle hails 49 years as a resident of the Willamette Valley basin and has worked with Willamette Riverkeeper for 13 years.
+She graduated from the University of Oregon majoring in Public Relations and Business Management, and has spent the greater part of her career coordinating economic development initiatives, marketing campaigns, and organizing non-profit programs and field opportunities for people to connect to nature through outdoor recreation and stewardship experiences.

-Michelle joined Willamette Riverkeeper in the 2000s as a partner in developing the first Great Willamette Cleanup, officially joining WR in 2011 developing and leading community engagement and adovcacy efforts in the upper Willamette basin, including the River Guardians Program, the Great Willamette Cleanup, and the Willamette River Festival.
-Michelle assists in WR’s communications and events coordination, local advocacy and legislative issues.
-She directs the annual Willamette River Festival in Eugene.
+Before stepping into her current role, Michelle led WRK’s community engagement and adovcacy efforts in the upper Willamette basin, including the River Guardians Program, the Great Willamette Cleanup, River Discovery paddles, and a variety of restoration efforts.
+Michelle’s experience at WRK over the years also spans fundraising, communications and policy develoment.
 Michelle became deputy director in 2024, working together with Bob Sallinger as the executive director, to manage human resources, resource development, the Willamette Water Trail partnership, and river advocacy efforts across the Willamette Valley region.
-Michelle is now serving as the interim executive director since Bob’s unexpected passing in October.
+Michelle is now serving as the interim executive director.

 Michelle often describes her work as “connecting people, sustainability, and the great outdoors”.
 She is an avid mountain biker, paddler and mushroom forager, an aspiring equestrian and fly fisher, and has lived and worked in a variety of rural and urban areas within the Willamette Valley, from the headwaters to the Superfund site.
 Her favorite quote is “We all live upriver.”